mhe747/sumpx15/README.md

 	click "memory", then waveforms should now be generated and showed in chronogram window click to red cycle icon to transmit the buffer to BeagleSDR's FPGA memory use an oscilloscope to check the DAC SMA connector (Ant Tx), yes you should have some periodical waves now

+the ADC used 8 bits, in a 8192 samples buffer

 	2) to use the original sump fpga oscilloscope feature, click to "red yellow rocket" icon button click to capture of the popup window to start one time probing thread